Adyss555/Mundus-ENB/README.md

 KeyDof          = unassigned

 ## Credits:
-The Sandvich Maker - Reforged Code, Rain Distortion, Graphing and i probably missing some other stuff
+The Sandvich Maker - Reforged Code, Rain Distortion, Graphing and i am probably forgetting some other stuff
 Marty McFly - ADOF
 kingeric1992 - Lut Shader.
 Some bits here and there
 TreyM - Port of Frostbyte Style Tonemap and some more bits here and there